KBicks/JS-Translocation-Code/README.md

 *Code File Descriptions:*
 **all_functions.R** - functions required for the running of all R scripts within this repository.
 **SIM_generate_ch.R** - generates capture histories for the 12 simulated scenarios in the simulation study and saves to an RData file.
 Options to save in format for MATLAB are available but commented out.
 **SIM_model_fitting.R** - fits standard POPAN formulation of Jolly-Seber model and modified translocation formulation of Jolly-Seber model to simulated data.
+This may take time to run due to optimisation in R.
 **LNG_model_fitting.R** - fits standard POPAN formulation of Jolly-Seber model and modified translocation formulation of Jolly-Seber model to case study data.
+Also fits models in packages *RMark* and *marked* with bootstrap confidence intervals.
+This may take some time to run due to optimisation in R.
+**JS_trans_llik.cpp** - C++ likelihood underlying the standard and translocation formulations of the Jolly-Seber model.
+**MATLAB** - Folder contains files to run models using MATLAB which is faster than using R. All files in the folder are either sourced from the **runLNG.m** file for the case study data or the **runSIMJS.m** file for the simulation study.

 *Required R packages:*
 **tidyverse**
 **lubridate**
 **gtools**
+**Rcpp**
+**RMark**
+**marked**

 *Program Versions:*
 **R** version 4.1.2
+**MATLAB** version 9.8.0 (R2020a)